hakanoguz33/ModularComposeAppTemplate/README.md

 # ModularComposeAppTemplate
-An Android application written with modular architecture using Jetpack Compose
+An Android application written with modular architecture using Jetpack Compose,Kotlin kts